 In this article, we have prepared some information about things to do in Ingolstadt Germany.
 With around 121,000 inhabitants, Ingolstadt is the second-largest German city on the Danube.
 Although Ingolstadt is the youngest city in Germany, the city on the Danube has a very exciting past.
 After Munich, Ingolstadt is the second largest city in Upper Bavaria, where there are many beautiful places and a lot to discover.
 First mentioned in writing in 806, Ingolstadt was granted city rights in the early 13th century.
+For more travel articles about Germany check this category and for all articles about Europe check this list.

 However, Ingolstadt only became an important city in 1472, because that was the year the university was founded.
 In 1516 the purity law for beer was passed and written down in the city on the Danube.
 Tilly, one of the great generals of the Thirty Years’ War, died in Ingolstadt.
 The house where he died can still be visited today.
 All car fans will be familiar with Ingolstadt because this is where the first Audi rolled off the assembly line.
 Today Ingolstadt is a modern university town that has retained its historic charm.
 Let’s have a look below at things to do in Ingolstadt Germany.